kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

-- `test/e2e/apps/statefulset.go`:
-    - test that rolling updates are working correctly for both PodManagementPolicy types when the MaxUnavailable is used.
-    - include a test that fails currently but passes when https://github.com/kubernetes/kubernetes/issues/112307 is fixed, with a
+- `test/e2e/apps/statefulset.go`: - test that rolling updates are working correctly for both PodManagementPolicy types when the MaxUnavailable is used. - include a test that fails currently but passes when https://github.com/kubernetes/kubernetes/issues/112307 is fixed, with a
-StatefulSet setting `minReadySeconds` and `updateStrategy.rollingUpdate.maxUnavailable` and checking for a correct rollout specially when scaling down.
+  StatefulSet setting `minReadySeconds` and `updateStrategy.rollingUpdate.maxUnavailable` and checking for a correct rollout specially when scaling down during a rollout.

 ## Graduation Criteria